cebix/frodo4/README.md

 You can also use the Enter key on the numeric keypad to change the display mode on the fly while the emulator is running.

-* The “Drives” tab is where you make software available for the emulator to load and run.
+* The “Disk Drives” tab is where you make software available for the emulator to load and run.

 Frodo only supports software written for the Commodore 1541 disk drive.
 This typically comes in the form of .D64 disk image files *(no, they are not called